ThinkingJoules/snapgraph/README.md

 The results will be sorted first based on the nodeArr order and if there are multiple paths for that node, it will then sort by the length of the 'path'.
 **NOTE** If you 'returnAs: nodes' you will get the last element in the 'path' array. 'returnAs: relationships' will give you all the odd elements in the 'path' array.

 The *`subID`* (user-defined Subscription ID) was added to allow you to fire the `subscribe()` code itself multiple times without setting up multiple subscriptions.
 If you specify the same subID twice with two different `callBacks`, then the last fired `subscribe()` callBack will be the only callBack that fires (old callBack is replaced).
-This allows gbase to cache the query result and keep it up to date even if the callback is not currently being used in a UI component.
+This allows snap to cache the query result and keep it up to date even if the callback is not currently being used in a UI component.

 Data loading and the callBack: Depending on the state of the database and how much data is already loaded the callBack will fire immediately if it has all the data in memory.